Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Learn to prioritize and not keep things holding on till the last moment as that would create stress and anxiety to wrap it up in some way or other.

-Though we have the habit of managing or handling pocket money (the amount may vary) since a young age, the difference now is that you not only need to manage your leisure expenses but rather plan your entire monthly budget.
-Most countries accept part-time work but it is also restricted to the number of hours per week (which cannot be overdone), hence don’t get to think that if I work more, I earn more and I can spend more.
+Though we have the habit of managing or handling pocket money (the amount may vary) from a young age, the difference now is that you not only need to manage your leisure expenses but also plan your entire monthly budget.
+Utilizing budgeting to study abroad is crucial as you'll have to consider all living costs, tuition, and unexpected expenses.
+Most countries accept part-time work but it is also restricted to the number of hours per week (which cannot be overdone), hence don’t get to think that if I work more, I earn more, and I can spend more.

 How to overcome

-- Plan your budget and allocations at the start of every month or weekly (if you are paid on a week's terms).
+- Plan your budget and allocations at the start of every month or week (if you are paid every week).

 - Do not shy away from taking advice from your parents to learn how they have budgeted the household – this will help your planning and allocation.